islem143/blogApp/README.md

 ## Technologies:

--Node.js for the Back-End
+- Node.js for the Back-End
--Postgress for the Databases
+- Postgress for the Databases
--Ejs for rendering templates
+- Ejs for rendering templates
--Sequelize as an orm
+- Sequelize as an orm
--Mocha and Chai for unit testing
+- Mocha and Chai for unit testing

 ## License